32 Things You Should Never Buy at a Garage Sale

 Helmets are designed to protect you from one accident, and one accident only.
 Sometimes the damage isn’t visible, so buy a new helmet to make sure you’re getting full protection.
-On the flip side, if you see any of these things at a garage sale, make sure to snap it up!
+On the flip side, if you see any of these things at a garage sale, make sure to snap them up!

 Child Car Seats

 Like helmets, car seats are really only meant to protect in one collision.
-But damaged car seats are common; a survey found that one in 10 have been in a crash.
+But damaged car seats are common; a survey found that one in 10 has been in a crash.
 Plus, car seat technology improves each year.
 Keep your car clean inside and out with these awesome cleaning tricks.

-If they’ve been in an crash, tires are likely to be unstable and unreliable.
+If they’ve been in a crash, tires are likely to be unstable and unreliable.
 Make sure you can get an accurate history.
 Make your tires last and save hundreds of dollars by doing this one thing.

 Wet Suits and Swimsuits

 Bed bugs could lurk in any used mattress.
-You might also end up sleeping with other people’s mold, mites, bacteria, and bodily fluids (yuck!).
+You might also end up sleeping with other people’s mold, mites, bacteria and bodily fluids (yuck!).
 This is the way to get rid of bed bugs.